niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 ### 2.2.2 Proposal

-The NTAC proposes to generate NIEM subset schemas from NIEM-supported tooling with the EXT conformance target.
-The EXT target is a better match for subsets anyway since it is meant for schemas customized for specific messages.
-This will prevent missing augmentation points from being flagged, since they are not required for EXT types.
+The NTAC proposes to generate NIEM subset schemas from NIEM-supported tooling with a new conformance target (TBD).

-The EXT conformance target will not, however, fix the error message for missing definitions.
-The NTAC believes this to be a much-less used subset feature and can be documented as being allowed in IEPD / message specification conformance assertions.
+The NDR rules for this new conformance target will resemble the rules for the REF conformance target with exceptions for the above rules known to be incorrectly raised during conformance testing.

 -------